The Anne Frank story

 There are many inspirational and perceptive lines in the diary which we recommend that any reader of this website should read.
 If you are searching for a Romanian language version of the diary then go to the website of the publisher Humanitas.

 We also recommend that you visit the Anne Frank Fonds website where the historical perspective of the Frank family in Frankfurt can be understood and put in the context of subsequent events.
-In particular:

 Bringing the Anne Frank story to Transylvania